Introduction to ALPR Systems

 Road security is a top priority in every country.
 Accidents caused by those committing a road offense—including but not limited to speeding, bus lane use, forbidden turns, and expired insurance—have to be stopped before they happen.
 However, police officers are unlikely to jot down an offender’s license plate while chasing them.
 It’s best to have a solution that is fast enough to capture license plates and, if needed, can be hidden to perform covert operations, such as speed measurement.

 The versatility of ALPR technology allows law enforcers to quickly move around the country and perform license plate recognition and speed measurement with highly accurate mobile ALPR units.
-In fact, ALPR can be the base of super-complex systems comprising fixed and mobile cameras combined with license plate recognition, such as Adaptive Recognition’s crowning jewel, the VÉDA traffic monitoring and speed enforcement system of Hungary.
+ALPR can be the base of super-complex systems comprising fixed speed detector cameras and portable speed cameras combined with license plate recognition, such as Adaptive Recognition’s crowning jewel, the VÉDA traffic monitoring and speed enforcement system of Hungary.

 The application areas and projects listed above give only a small taste of what an ALPR-based intelligent traffic monitoring system can do.
 However, since ALPR is such a versatile tool, it’s safe to say that no ALPR-based system is the same, even if core components have similar features.
-And that’s the beauty in it: no matter what your system is, ALPR can be shaped in such a way that it seamlessly integrates into it.
+And that’s the beauty in it: no matter what your system is, ALPR can be shaped so that it seamlessly integrates into it.